-- The good intention to help the municipalities in their collection, but which requires obtaining a tax solvency to be able to make a registration.
-With the complexities that this leads, because between the time that processes requirements can be overcome the validity of that solvency.
+- The good intention of helping the municipalities in their collection, but that requires obtaining a tax solvency to be able to make a registration.
+With the complexities that this entails, since between the time it processes requirements, the validity of that solvency may expire.

-This means that the citizen must go to the Property Registry, the notary, the surveyor, the Tax Cadastre, the Municipal Cadastre, the Physical Cadastre and always at the end with all the requirements to the Land Registry.
-This interaction is at least two times, in the case that it is delivered as required in the first attempt, that does not have to clean some discordant data, which does not require a certificate of border area and clear, with several sessions at least with the notary that in a certain way benefits from this complexity.
+This makes the citizen have to go: to the Property Registry, the notary, the surveyor, the Fiscal Cadastre, the Municipal Cadastre, the Physical Cadastre and always at the end with all the requirements to the Property Registry.
+This interaction is at least twice, in the case that the required thing is delivered in the first attempt, that there is no need to correct any discordant data, that does not require a proof of border area and of course, with several sessions at least with the notary that in a way benefits from this complexity.

 A modernization process must include the improvement of the management model for the citizen.
-If not, it's just automation of the vices.
+If not, it is just automation of vices.

-In this country, the registration time of 30 to 22 days was reduced by little, if the time in Cadastre is 10 days the approval of a plan + 15 days a certificate + 25 if there is an inspection: and if there is three cadastres in between; multiply it.
-So, if this country to which I refer succeeds (because if you insist with discipline they will achieve it) in the short term materialize the aspiration to simplify that chain, with a unique number of procedures, as we came to agree, I'm sure you'll have to go and see it not only to enjoy the taste of the güirilas and gallo pinto that are a luxury.
+In this country, little did that in the Registry decrease the registration time from 30 to 22 days, if the time in Cadastre is 10 days the approval of a plan + 15 days a certificate + 25 if there is an inspection: and if there is three cadastres in between; multiply it.
+So, if this country I am referring to achieves (because if they insist with discipline, they will achieve it) in the short term materialize the aspiration of simplifying that chain, with a unique number of procedures, as we agreed, surely you will have to go see it not only to enjoy the taste of the güirilas and the gallo pinto, which are a luxury.

-I give another example, in the case of South America, where I am now looking at the issue of processes, in which only one version of Cadastre is included, but where an urban curator and a Planning Department intervene.
-Added to this problem, Catastro is at the end of the chain, even after having registered the change that includes graphic modification, and in most cases it does not know until the alert it could receive from the curator, of a new building.
-This makes the citizen pass through: Land Registry for the freedom of encumbrances, notary, land surveyor, curator, Municipality, Land Registry for registration and Cadastre; with the risk that one year after having made the sale, they call it Catastro, which they need to take to the surveyor's map, since the information does not match the cadastral database.
+I give another example, in the case of South America, where I am now looking at the issue of processes, in which there is only one version of the Land Registry, but where an urban curator and a Planning department intervene.
+Added to this problem, Cadastre is at the end of the chain, even after the change that includes graphic modification has been registered, and in most cases it does not even know the alert that it could receive from the curator, of a new building.
+This makes the citizen go through: Property Registry for the freedom of encumbrances, notary, surveyor, curator, Municipality, Property Registry for registration and Cadastre; with the risk that a year after having made the sale, they will call you from the Land Registry, who need to take the map of the surveyor, since the information does not coincide with their cadastral base.

 The citizen is more important than the procedure.

 Many of these steps and controls seem to be good from the institutional side.
-But from the side of the citizen, are time, cost, duplicity of requirements, discordance of information, finally low indicators of competitiveness for the country.
+But from the citizen's side, they are time, cost, duplication of requirements, discord of information, finally low indicators of competitiveness for the country.

-Even so, the potential of what this safe banana country aspires to be will be a worthy example of coming to see.
-Ah, because here also the paisa tray or patacón gratinado are a show that does not feature those series of bad reputation launched by Netflix.
+Even so, the potential of what this safe banana country aspires will be an example worth coming to see.
+Ah, because here also the paisa tray or the gratin patacón are a show that those notorious series that Netflix launches do not have.

-2 Less intermediaries = greater incentive for the property market = increase in the registry culture.
+2. Fewer intermediaries = greater incentive for the real estate market = increased registration culture.

-Reducing intermediaries in the transactional chain Registry - Cadastre cannot be done from the perspective of the institutions, by individual.
-This is not a task for cadastral technicians, not even for registrars, since a majority of them will adhere to custom, to the procedure or even to the law.
-Do not even go to computers that will be happy to use terms like #AI #4IR #IoT #BigData #DeepLearning #DigitalTwin.
-These changes (it is clear that I am just talking about intermediaries) occupy an industrial engineering perspective and political will for decisions in favor of the development of a nation; with the sensitivity of the citizen who suffers from the bureaucracy, and a lot of common sense for the good practices that have worked both in the American context and in countries that have already overcome that feeling that the more complex is more "cool", without ruling out a small group of people who are always in the institutions, who have very developed common sense and are only waiting for the opportunity to apply simplification ideas that have not had an echo -although for it has to come a gray hair to reinforce what had already been thought-.
+Reducing intermediaries in the transactional chain Registry - Cadastre cannot be done from the perspective of the institutions, individually.
+This is not a task for cadastral technicians, not even for registrars, since a generality of them will adhere to custom, procedure or even the law.
+Do not even include computer scientists who will be happy to use terms like #AI # 4IR #IoT #BigData #DeepLearning #DigitalTwin.
+These changes (note that I am only talking about intermediaries) occupy an industrial engineering perspective and political will for decisions in favor of the development of a nation; with the sensitivity of the citizen who suffers from the bureaucracy, and a lot of common sense for the good practices that have worked both in the American context and in countries that have already overcome that feeling that the more complex the more "cool", without ruling out a small group of people who are always in institutions, who have highly developed common sense and are just waiting for the opportunity to apply simplification ideas that have not been echoed -although for it has to come a gray hair to reinforce what had already been thought-.

 It's like the famous phrase of one of my mentors on the other side of the pond: Big projects does not need engineers, but business guys.

-Everything is focused on the citizen, looking for what adds value.
-Before, buying a minute recharge for mobile telephony or paying the bill was a protocol in the agency; today it is bought in the supermarket box or online.
+Everything is in the approach to the citizen, looking for what adds value.
+Before, buying a minute recharge for mobile telephony or paying the bill was a protocol in the agency; today you can buy it at the supermarket checkout or online.
 Because for them it is not a business to charge, but to dedicate themselves to the service of innovation in communication.
 Before each telephone had its own poles, cables, data centers, now they outsource that because their business is not civil engineering, not even computer science.

-Many of the things that state institutions do can be outsourced, because they do not add value, or because someone can do it better.
-Example the filing (reception), which can be done by an actor close to the citizen before whom he must necessarily go, such as the surveyor, the notary, the municipality, the bank, or it could be created by the same citizen.
-Deconcentrating unprofitable tasks for the State can even help it to concentrate on regulating operators and making efficient work of greater value for the citizen such as qualification and registration.
-Approval of qualification criteria and simplification of templates can lead to the implementation of automation inference engines, so that the risk of mistake from who is the procedure, to the funnel of the qualification; almost as it does now a registration certificate that 40 years ago we thought could only be "reasoned and written in verse" but now we see no problem that is a result issued by the system in tabular form.
+Many of the things that state institutions do can be outsourced, because they do not add value, or because someone else can do it better.
+For example, the filing (reception), which can be carried out by an actor close to the citizen who must necessarily go to, such as the surveyor, the notary, the municipality, the bank, or it could be created by the citizen himself.
+Deconcentrating unprofitable work for the State can even help it to focus on regulating operators and streamline work of greater value for the citizen such as qualification and registration.
+Homologation of qualification criteria and simplification of templates can lead to the implementation of automatable inference engines, so that the risk of mistakes from whoever is the procedure is reduced, to the qualification funnel; almost as a registration certificate does now that 40 years ago we believed could only be "reasoned and written in verse" but that now we see no inconvenience that it is a result issued by the system in tabular form.

-And see that we're not even talking about smart contracts or open notaries.
-We are talking about decreasing intermediaries.
+And see that we are not even talking about smart contracts or open notaries.
+We are talking about a decrease in intermediaries.

-Many tasks can be done in fewer steps, if you think about the citizen.
-Example, multiple payments, which in the end always go to the same state and technologically can be partitioned even if they are charged at a single point.
+Many tasks can be accomplished in fewer steps, if you think about the citizen.
+Example, multiple payments, which in the end always go to the same state and that technologically can be partitioned even if they are charged at a single point.

-The state has no money; He has our money.
+The state has no money; has our money.
 The State exists to give a better service to the citizen, not to control the will between the parties in lawful acts.
-Decision makers should focus their efforts on the essence of public service.
+Decision-makers must focus their efforts on the essence of public service.

 The citizen learns more in the taxi on the way from the Catastro headquarters to the Registry office, than from the theoretical advice of the ISO gurus.

-It's great that I now make a single line, to make the quote, pay with my card and the presentation, instead of the three rows I used to make between the appraiser, the bank and the receiver.
-Now I do not even pay a feeder because I know that time will adjust me.
+It's great that now I make a single line, to make the quote, pay with my card and the presentation, instead of the three lines that I used to do between the appraiser, the bank and the receiver.
+Now I don't even pay an agent because I know that time will adjust.

 I have three rejections in this process.
-Each time a different analyst qualifies me.
+Each time a different analyst rates it for me.

 I am not interested in the signature of the Director of Cadastre, with a stamp that says it was issued by the institution and a way to check if it is faithful.

 I do not understand that list of requirements that they published.
-I always have to pay the notary to explain them to me and the manager so he can review them.
+I always have to pay the notary to explain them to me and the manager to review them for me.

 I do not know how to get this requirement out if they pick it up at the window and throw it in the trash.

-3 How many steps can a registry management decrease?
+3. How many steps can a registry management be reduced to.

 To reinforce that it is possible to simplify, without losing control, I will use the indicators «doing business»October of 2018, of the number of steps involved in doing a registry management, and I will focus on the countries of America and Europe as points of comparison.
-See that the methodology used by doing business calls it "procedures", because I can have only two intermediaries as actors, but if I have to go through them three times, surely there will be six procedures; since I do not go through the same reasons.
+See that the methodology used by doing business calls it "procedures", because I can have only two intermediaries as actors, but if I have to go through them three times, it will surely be six procedures; since it did not happen for the same reasons.
 And while some of these indicators are taken from specific and contextual services to major cities, they are a comparative starting point to think about where we want or can go.

 Countries with more bureaucracy in terms of intermediaries of a registry management:

 The table above shows the countries with the most intermediaries, ranging from 7 to 14.
-Brazil has the extreme, even with 14.
+Brazil has the extreme, with up to 14.